joe7575/techage_modpack/techage/manuals/manual_ta5_EN.md

 With the "Test" button, the flight route with the absolute coordinates is output for checking in the chat.

-The maximum distance for the entire flight distance is 500 m.
+The maximum distance for the entire flight distance is 1500 m.
+Up to 32 blocks can be trained.

 The use of the TA5 Flight Controller requires 40 experience points.